 - Bristol Sport

 - Integral UK

 - Environment Agency.

-In addition, Foot Anstey LLP, Integral UK, Kohler-Mira, Lloyds Bank, the Ministry of Defence, NHS Blood & Transplant, South Gloucestershire County Council and the University of Bristol.
+In addition, Bristol City Council, the Driver and Vehicle Licensing Agency, Foot Anstey LLP, Kohler-Mira, Las Iguanas, the Ministry of Defence, NHS Blood & Transplant, South Gloucestershire County Council, the University of Bristol and Western Power Distribution.

 We also encourage you to play an active part in your local CIPD branch, which will give you access to HR-related events and regular networking opportunities.